Code-Institute-Submissions/CI-MilestoneProjectOne/README.md

 ### Socials
 1. Test that the color on hover changes.
 2. Test that the links take you to the respective social pages.
+3. Test that the links open in a different tab.

 ## Deployment
 The site is deployed on GitHub.